 When most people think of anemia, the first thing they think about is iron or B12 deficiency.

 There are, however, many potential causes of anemia including:

 In addition, anemia can result from chemotherapy or even certain malignancies.
 There also are rare genetic causes of anemia.

 In most situations, anemia can be corrected with intervention preoperatively.
-Interventions, including B12 or iron supplementation, growth factors, or even transfusion can be employed to achieve a safe hemoglobin count prior to surgery.
+Interventions, including B12, IV Iron infusions, and growth factors can be employed to achieve a safe hemoglobin count prior to surgery.

 If the preoperative blood count is maximized, the need for transfusion support can be diminished.

 The human body is quite capable of functioning safely at reduced blood levels, and therefore if the blood count preoperatively is near normal, a patient may be able to sustain significant blood loss during an operation without requiring any blood products.